KusionStack/kusion/README.md

 ## Key Features

 - **App Whole Lifecycle Management**: Manage App from the first code to production-ready with [Kusion](https://github.com/KusionStack/kusion) and [Konfig](https://github.com/KusionStack/konfig)
-- **Multiple Hierarchies**: Native support multi-tenant and multi-environment operations
+- **Team cooperation**: App Dev, SRE and Platform Dev cooperate efficiently in this codify platform
 - **Hybrid Runtime**: Orchestrate hybrid runtime resources like Terraform and Kubernetes in an unified way
 - **Vendor Agnostic**: Write once, render dynamically, deliver to any cloud